Semiparametric inference for the recurrent event process by means of a single-index model

 Next, we show how the choice of the parameter $h$ influences the quality of estimation.
-We consider the fixed measure $w_0$ which puts the same weights 1 at each point.
-The bandwidth $\hat{h}$ is chosen adaptively in a regular grid of length $0.05$ in the set $[0.05,0.3].$ The performance of the resulting estimator presented below is compared with the estimator $\tilde{\theta}$ of the previous table and shows significant improvement of its MSE.
+We consider the fixed measure $w_0$ which puts the same weights $1$ at each point.
+The bandwidth $\hat{h}$ is chosen adaptively in a regular grid of length $0.05$ in the set $[0.2,1.8].$ The average bandwidths over the $1\,000$ samples were computed and equal to $1.141$ for $30\%$ of censoring and $1.126$ for $70\%$ of censoring.